 The board of directors of CECS is as follows:

-• A. Bouchard: Administrator AFM
+- A. Bouchard: CECS Administrator

-- S. Braun: Scientific Director AFM
+- S. Braun: Scientific Director of the AFM

 In 1958, patients and relatives gathered within the AFM with one goal: to cure neuromuscular diseases.
 Their strategy: to carry on a combat on all fronts against diseases, scientific research with patient assistance and to implement a strategy of general interest against genetic diseases.
 The AFM initially sought to understand the origin of the diseases, before innovating on assistance and therapy.
 The annual Telethon provides the means to fund research and to create a care system, assumption of responsibility and adapted diagnosis.
 This innovating strategy is bearing its fruits since some of these diseases considered incurable are under therapeutic test.
 The AFM has become one main actor of the scientific and medical research and on economy of health.

 The national institute of health and medical research has the role of developing biological, medical research and in pubic health, of ensuring the diffusion of knowledge and developing the results of its research.
 It comprises more than 10,000 researchers, engineers, technicians and research directors, academics hospitals experts, and students, 7,000 publications each year, 300 laboratories and 60 federative research institutes to improve health.